jaschlak/MyGuides/Git/Git_Guide.md

     git reset --hard <remote name>/<branch name>                    # Resets branch to original position git clean -f -d                                                 # Cleans up branch, especially helpful after a reset

+## Make a new branch with current configuration

+    git branch <newfeature>                                         # Create a new branch

+    git checkout <newfeature>                                       # Checkout new branch (this will not reset your work.)

+    git commit -s                                                   # Commit your work on this new branch

 ## Troubleshooting